Multipliers, $W$-algebras and the growth of generalized polynomial identities: Free -algebra and generalized identities

 The elements of $\W$ are called \emph{$W$-polynomials} or \emph{generalized polynomials} when there is no ambiguity about the role of $W$.
-A \emph{$T_W$-ideal} of the free $W$-algebra is an $W$-ideal which in addition is invariant under all $W$-algebra endomorphisms of $\W$, i.e., under the endomorphisms that we call \emph{substitutions}, which send variables of $x_i\in X$ to elements of $\W$.
+A \emph{$T_W$-ideal} of the free $W$-algebra is a $W$-ideal which in addition is invariant under all $W$-algebra endomorphisms of $\W$, i.e., under the endomorphisms, called \emph{substitutions}, sending variables $x_i\in X$ to elements of $\W$.
+Moreover, given a set $S\subseteq\W$, a $W$- polynomial $f\in \W$ is said to be a \emph{consequence} of the $W$-polynomials in $S$ if $f$ belongs to the $T_W$-ideal generated by $S$.

 Note that the algebra $\W$, as defined here, is not the free product (i.e., the coproduct in the category of associative $F$-algebras) of $W$ and the classical free $F$-algebra $F\langle X \rangle$, as considered in the classical theory of generalized polynomial identities (see, for instance, \cite[Chapter 6]{BeidarMartindaleMikhalevm1996}).
-This is because our framework is more general than the classical one: our notion of $W$-algebras arises from a natural generalization of the concept of $F$-algebra not necessarily with unity, whereas in the classical theory of generalized identities, the algebras under consideration are a natural generalization of unital $F$-algebras.
-Also, as a result, $W$ is not embedded in $\W$.
+More precisely, the free product of $W$ and $F\langle X \rangle$ may be viewed as the free $W$-algebra with constant term, namely the semidirect product $W \ltimes \W$.
+A fundamental difference between $\W$ and the free product of $W$ and $F\langle X \rangle$ is that $W$ is not embedded in $\W$, while it is canonically embedded in the free product.
+This distinction stems from the greater generality of our framework: our notion of $W$-algebras extends the concept of (not necessarily unital) $F$-algebras, whereas the classical theory of generalized identities deals with algebras that arise as a natural generalization of unital $F$-algebras.

 Given a $W$-algebra $A$, a generalized polynomial $f(x_1, \dots , x_n)\in \W$ is a \emph{$W$-identity} of $A$, or \emph{generalized identity} when the role of $W$ is clear, and we write $f\equiv 0$, if $f(a_{1},\dots,a_{n})=0$ for any $a_1,\ldots,a_n\in A$.
 We denote by $\I^W(A)$ the set of generalized identities of $A$, which is a $T_W$-ideal of the free $W$-algebra $\W$.
 Note that $\I^W(A)$ is the intersection of all kernels of evaluations of $\W$ from $A$.